PLDT: Bandwidth caps

-In October 2015, PLDT introduced so-called "volume boosters" (instead of 30% bandwidth throttling in 2014 and 256kbit/s bandwidth throttling in 2015) when exceeding monthly 30GB to 70GB bandwidth cap for TD-LTE connection plans (Ultera).
+In October 2015, PLDT introduced so-called "volume boosters" (instead of 30% bandwidth throttling in 2014 and 256 kbit/s bandwidth throttling in 2015) when exceeding monthly 30 GB to 70 GB bandwidth cap for TD-LTE connection plans (Ultera).
 "In case your usage exceeds your monthly volume allowance, you can still enjoy the internet by purchasing additional volume boosters.
 Otherwise, connectivity will be halted until your monthly volume is refreshed on your next billing cycle."
 Globe followed the suit with a similar "volume boost" arrangement.

 This practice has since been weaned off for fixed broadband such as DSL and fiber optic, particularly with capped rates being silently retired.
 Globe, who previously retired all their unlimited data rates to capped ones, have reintroduced uncapped rates too.

 Lock-in period

-In 2015, PLDT increased lock-in period for TD-LTE connection plans from 24 to 36 months (3 years) with the pre-termination fee equal to the full balance for the remaining period.
-After the lock-in period the contract is automatically renewed for another 36 months subject to the same terms and conditions.
-As of now the Globe lock-in period is still 2 years with no pre-termination fee outside of the lock-in period.
-The PLDT TD-LTE contract allows PLDT to change the terms and conditions at any time with the only way left for subscribers to opt out of the altered service through paying the full pre-termination fee: "8.3 Modification.
-SBI reserves the right at its discretion to modify, delete or add to any of the terms and conditions of this Agreement at any time without further notice.
-It is the Subscriber’s responsibility to regularly check any changes to these Terms and Conditions.
-The Subscriber’s continued use of the Service after any such changes constitutes acceptance of the new Terms and Conditions."
-Even as the Consumer Act of the Philippines states "Unfair or Unconscionable Sales Act or Practice ... the following circumstances shall be considered ... that the transaction that the seller or supplier induced the consumer to enter into was excessively one-sided in favor of the seller or supplier", the practice of inducing extremely long-term contracts with the ultimate pre-termination penalty has not been legally challenged yet.
+In 2015, PLDT increased its lock-in period for TD-LTE connection plans from 24 to 36 months (3 years) with the pre-termination fee equal to the full balance for the remaining period.
+Unless the subscriber explicitly manifests otherwise (i.e. don't want to be locked-in again) in writing at least 30 days prior to end of a contract, the lock-in period is automatically renewed for another 36 months.
+As of March 2017, competitor Globe's lock-in period was still 2 years with no pre-termination fee outside of the lock-in period.
+The PLDT TD-LTE contract allows PLDT to change the terms and conditions at any time with the only way left for subscribers to opt out of the altered service through paying the full pre-termination fee: